 Have you found yourself in a same situation?

 Sure enough anger, sadness, betrayal, frustration arrived uninvited and set up shop in my heart.
 I was caught off-guard with what God was allowing to happen.

 "God, I'm a good person, so why did you allow this?
 Why me?"

 Sure, I'm a good person but by who's standards, mine or His?

 (When you experience heartache, you search.
-Search for something, anything - to fill that broken void.
+Search for something, anything - to fill that empty void.
 That's what I did.
 Because I wasn't ready to face reality, I was seeking answers from where I typically look first, the media, in hopes I would find "a sign."
 I had never googled, researched, and read SO many books than I had during that season of my life.
-Unfortunately, I was left with more questions than before I began my conquest to resolution...)
+Unfortunately, I was left with more questions than before I began...)

-And after many days and tear-filled nights, I dropped to my knees with heart bursting with lies from the enemy.
-And I prayed.
+And after many days and tear-filled nights, I dropped to my knees And I prayed.

 God wasn't deliberately hurting me or found joy in my pain.
 He IS a God of love, salvation, mercy and forgiveness.